scottdillon1/Virtual_SCP_Academy/SAPUI5 & SAP CAI/Part 1 - Create Worklist Application.md

 ![Application Title](Part1Images/ApplicationTitle.png)

-8. For Providers select the following, and click **Next**.
+8. For Consume Services select the following, and click **Next**.

-> Note: When selecting a source, type *master* and replace the x with the your platform user group (a, b, c or d).
+> Note: When selecting a source, type *master* and replace the x with the your platform user group (a, b or c).

 Step | Parameter | Value
 ------------ | ------------- | -------------